 Note that in tax terms "transfer" has a broad definition that covers just about any way ownership of a property is moved from one person to another.
 A transfer includes both a gift and a sale.

 Election to Avoid Attribution Rules

-Property transferred at fair market value (FMV) is not subject to attribution rules.
+Property transferred at fair market value (FMV) is not subject to attribution rules (no tax owing).
 If you want to transfer property to your spouse as a gift and still avoid attribution rules you must elect that spousal rollover rules do not apply.
 In that case, you then will report any accrued gains on the property and your spouse will report any future gains.

 Should you sell or transfer property to a family member for less than fair market value (so you give them a cut rate but not an outright gift), not only could attribution rules apply, but CRA will adjust your "deemed proceeds" from the transaction upward to the property's FMV.
 This triggers any accrued gains, which will be taxable.
 And your relative will also be deemed to have received property equal to whatever he or she paid for it, not its FMV.

 In such a case, the family as a whole might end up paying double tax on a portion of any accrued capital gains.
 That's because the recipient will also be taxed again on that portion of the gains between his or her actual cost and the FMV at the time of transfer which you will have already reported.